Outdoor Lover's Free Fun Weekend

 Wisconsin offers so many ways to enjoy the beautiful outdoors and natural resources.
-To promote the fantastic recreational opportunities that can be found right here in Wisconsin, a number of special events offering free or reduced costs for participation will take place the weekend of June 1-2, 2013.
+To promote the fantastic recreational opportunities that can be found right here in Wisconsin, a number of special events offering free participation and no registration will take place the weekend of June 7-8, 2014.

-Enjoying Wisconsin state parks, forests, trails and recreation areas is a bargain any time of year but on the first Sunday of June they are an exceptional value, as entrance to any state properties is free as part of the State Park Open House.
-No admission stickers are required on vehicles and trail passes are not required for activities ranging from bicycling to horseback riding on state trails.
-In addition, Saturday, June 1 is National Trails Day and fees are waived to use all DNR-managed state trails as well.
+Enjoying Wisconsin state parks, forests, trails and recreation areas is a bargain any time of year but this weekend in June they are an exceptional value, as entrance to any state properties is free as part of the State Park Open House.
+No admission stickers are required on vehicles to get into state parks and trail passes are not required for access to all DNR-owned and managed trails for activities ranging from bicycling to horseback riding on state trails.

-The weekend of June 1-2 is also Free Fishing Weekend, which allows fishing anywhere in Wisconsin, including inland waters as well as Wisconsin’s side of the Mississippi River and Great lakes, without a trout stamp or license.
+The weekend of June 7-8 is also Free Fishing Weekend, which allows fishing anywhere in Wisconsin, including inland waters as well as Wisconsin’s side of the Mississippi River and Great lakes, without a trout stamp or license.
 Several parks are sponsoring free fishing activities, along with other special events.
+At more than 50 state parks there will be free fishing equipment for loan.
 Feel free to reel one in!